owlbarn/tutorial/book/introduction/README.md

 Scientific Computing is a rapidly evolving multidisciplinary field which uses advanced computing capabilities to understand and solve complex problems.
 The algorithms used in scientific computing can be generally divided into two types: numerical analysis, and computer algebra (or symbolic computation).
-The former uses numerical approximation to solve mathematical problems, while the latter requires a exact close-form representation of computation and manipulates symbols that are not assigned specific values.
+The former uses numerical approximation to solve mathematical problems, while the latter requires an exact close-form representation of computation and manipulates symbols that are not assigned specific values.

 Both approaches are widely used in various applications fields, such as engineering, physics, biology, finance, etc.
 Even though these advanced applications are sophisticated, they are all built atop of basic numerical operations in a scientific library, most of which Owl has already provided.